lmanul/424/index.md

 appurtenant, or as part of a sale, transfer or other disposition of such part of the Appurtenant interests of all Units.

-Section 4.
-Release by Board of Managers. of Right of Pirst Refusal.
+### Section 4.
+Release by Board of Managers of Right of
+Pirst Refusal.

 The right of first refusal contained in Section l of this Article VIII may be released or waived by the Board of Managers in which event the Unit, together with the Appurtenant Interests, May be sold, conveyed, or leased, free and Clear of the provisions of such section.

-Section 5.
-Certificate of Termination of Right of First Refusal.
+### Section 5.
+Certificate of Termination of Right of
+First Refusal.

 A certificate, executed and acknowledged by the Secretary of the Condominium, stating that the -provisions of Section 1 of this Article VIII have been met by a Unit Owner, or have been duly waived by the Board of Managers and the rights of